-- Lily Hi!
+Lily Hi!
 Do you fancy 1to come / coming into town tomorrow?
-Dad's offered 2to give / giving me a lift. - Kate Yeah, I'd love 3to come / coming.
+Dad's offered 2to give / giving me a lift.

+Kate Yeah, I'd love 3to come / coming.
 But I can't afford 4to spend / spending a lot of money!
-And I need 5to get / getting back early to finish 6to do / doing my English homework! - Constitution of the property of the promised of the property of the property of the property of the promised of the property o - Kate You're so kind!
-We'll be in touch! - 6) In your notebook, complete the sentences with the correct form of the verbs below.
+And I need 5to get / getting back early to finish 6to do / doing my English homework!

+Constitution of the state of th

+Kate You're so kind!
+We'll be in touch!

+6) In your notebook, complete the sentences with the correct form of the verbs below.